Groovy TestNG Plugin

 groovyTestNG.settings.groovyVersion = "4.0"

 The first file is used to define the location of the JDKs on your computer.
-Here’s an example of the ~/.savant/plugins/org.savantbuild.plugin.java.properties file for a Mac:
+Here’s an example of the ~/.config/savant/plugins/org.savantbuild.plugin.java.properties file:

 This class has additional fields that allow you to configure the command-line arguments passed to the Java when it is run, the verbosity of the TestNG output, and the location of the test reports.
 These settings are covered below.

-You can specify additional parameters to the JVM when TestNG is run to execute your tests using the jvmArguments field on the settings class.
+You can specify additional parameters to the JVM when TestNG executes your tests using the jvmArguments field on the settings class.
 Here is an example:

 groovyTestNG.settings.jvmArguments = "-Dsome.param=true"

-The indy flag toggles whether or not invoke dynamic support is enabled when TestNG is run to execute your tests.
+The indy flag toggles whether to invoke dynamic support is enabled when TestNG executes your tests.
 This is set to false by default.
 This flag can be set like this:

 groovyTestNG.settings.indy = true